 |Tabs||View About a Girl Tabs Here|

 “About a Girl” is a great Nirvana starter song to learn before tackling their more complex tracks like Love Buzz, Blew, and Lounge Act.
-It’s different from their usual sound, leaning more towards pop than power-chords fuelled grunge.
+It’s different from their usual sound, leaning more toward pop than power-chords fuelled grunge.

 It was Kurt Cobain’s attempt at channeling the legendary English rock band Beatles’ pop overtones.
 A bold move that risked disappointing their grunge-loving fanbase but turned out to be one of the most loved songs from their otherwise grunge-heavy Bleach album.